TETRA888/Profilometer/README.md

 ## <div align = "Center" > Figure 2.
 (Basic Schematic of the controller)
 </div>

-# Code with active offsetting for submilimeter accuracy debugging and testing
+# Sample code with active offsetting for submilimeter accuracy debugging and testing
 ```cpp
 /*
 * Submilimeter X-Axis gantry control code by Asad Melibaev